daaaaande/auto_find_circ/README.md

 ## ideas to improve auto_find_circ

 1. make in auto_automaker and its input a fourth column indicating the samplegroup. auto_auautomaker.pl should then in the end move only the relevant outputfile into the groupdir that it will create
-2. make global logfile that all scripts attach to so that all output is to be found in one single place.